ashleighmjohnson/Login_AdvancedWeb2025/README.md

 Improvements included adding functionality, as well as a database.
 Sign out, and an updated signup page.

 ## Learning Outcomes
-Improved handling of CSS and organization of html.
+Improved handling of CSS and organization of HTML.